 The purpose of the Hood Library is to be a vital resource supporting the Seminary's curriculum and the research needs of the faculty and students.
-The Salisbury library contains 30,000 books and subscribes to 300 periodicals.
+The Salisbury library contains over 30,000 books and subscribes to over 300 periodicals.
 Along with materials supporting the curriculum, the library collects materials about the history, mission, government and activities of the AME Zion Church and the wider Methodist movement.
-The Seminary is a member of the Carolinas Theological Library Consortium, which provides mutual borrowing privileges at the twelve member libraries.
+The collection also consists of other religious denominations and items that cover ministry, theology & ethics, as well as materials from other disciplines such as psychology, sociology, and philosophy.